beta587/beta587.github.io/index.md

 # Welcome to Search Exam

 Are you also having difficulty to find suitable exam dates on the website?
-People usually postpone their exam and their date becomes available, but it is very quickly taken away by someone else.
+When a date becomes available, it is quickly taken by someone else before you get to know about it.

-Instead of checking the website again and again yourself, why not use 'Search Exam' to do this part, so that you can focus on your study.
+Instead of checking the website again and again yourself, you can use 'Search Exam' to do this.

 ### What is Search Exam?
 Search Exam is a software that automatically checks the website after set intervals.
 It plays an alarm and sends you an email whenever a new exam date is found.

+### Why use Search Exam?
+- **Save your time** - let the software check the website regularly instead of you.
+- **Reduce stress** of not finding a date
+- **Never miss a date again** - get alert as soon as new date becomes available
+- **Save your money** - no need to purchase extension just because you couldn't find a date
 ### Sounds cool?
 If you are interested in trying out, please visit the [**download**](/download/) page.